 The Isaac Newton Telescope (INT) has a 2.54-m diameter primary mirror.
 It uses a polar-disc/fork type of equatorial mount.
 Instruments can be mounted either at Cassegrain or Prime focus, offering the possibility to carry out both intermediate-low dispersion spectroscopy and wide-field imaging.

 Detailed descriptions to operate the telescope and instruments can be found the in the instruments web pages and links therein.

-Changing from WFC to IDS and vice-versa requires daytime instrument change followed with a discretionary-time night for technical checks.
-These are optimally scheduled over the semester.
+Changing from WFC to IDS and vice-versa requires daytime engineering work.
 When WFC (mounted at Prime focus) or IDS (mounted at Cassegrain focus) are in use no other instrument option is available.

 Information to apply for observing time can be found at Applying for Telescope Time.

 For preparing and planning observations, read the information at Planning Observations.